 Running alongside the city is the geologically significant San Andreas Fault.
 You can discover the labyrinth of canyons and cuts surrounding the fault zone on a 4x4 tour.
 Your guide will entertain you with tales of the American Indians indigenous to the area and help point out any wildlife you come across — look out for lizards and rattlesnakes.

 Like the rest of California, Palm Springs is a year-round destination.
-May to September are the hottest months, with temperatures often extending into the 40Cs.
-The area hosts many festivals and sporting events throughout the year, for example Coachella in April, which you may wish to avoid as it attracts a huge influx of people.
+May to September are the hottest months, with temperatures often extending above 100°F. The area hosts many festivals and sporting events throughout the year, for example Coachella in April, which you may wish to avoid as it attracts a huge influx of people.

 Map of Palm Springs